postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 The __Reports__ section of the web dashboard will open in your browser.
 Postman generates reports on [teams](#team-reports) and [APIs](#api-reports).

 Your API reports will include different information if you're on an [Enterprise](#enterprise-reports) or [Business](#business-reports) plan.

+> *Business plans commencing early 2021 and thereafter do not benefit from API reports.
+To upgrade to Postman Enterprise, [contact Postman's sales team](mailto:sales@postman.com).

 ## Enterprise reports